Blood vessel: Function

 Blood vessels do not actively engage in the transport of blood (they have no appreciable peristalsis).
 Blood is propelled through arteries and arterioles through pressure generated by the heartbeat.
-Blood vessels also transport red blood cells which contain the oxygen necessary for daily activities.
-The amount of red blood cells present in your vessels has an effect on your health.
-Hematocrit tests can be performed to calculate the proportion of red blood cells in your blood.
-Higher proportions result in conditions such as dehydration or heart disease while lower proportions could lead to anemia and long-term blood loss.
+Blood vessels also transport red blood cells.
+Hematocrit tests can be performed to calculate the proportion of red blood cells in the blood.
+Higher proportions result in conditions such as dehydration or heart disease, while lower proportions could lead to anemia and long-term blood loss.

 Permeability of the endothelium is pivotal in the release of nutrients to the tissue.
 It is also increased in inflammation in response to histamine, prostaglandins and interleukins, which leads to most of the symptoms of inflammation (swelling, redness, warmth and pain).

-Vessel size
+Constriction

 Arteries—and veins to a degree—can regulate their inner diameter by contraction of the muscular layer.
-This changes the blood flow to downstream organs, and is determined by the autonomic nervous system.
+This changes the blood flow to downstream organs and is determined by the autonomic nervous system.
 Vasodilation and vasoconstriction are also used antagonistically as methods of thermoregulation.

 The size of blood vessels is different for each of them.
-It ranges from a diameter of about 25 millimeters for the aorta to only 8 micrometers in the capillaries.
-This comes out to about a 3000-fold range.
+It ranges from a diameter of about 30–25 millimeters for the aorta to only about 5 micrometers (0,005 mm) for the capillaries.
 Vasoconstriction is the constriction of blood vessels (narrowing, becoming smaller in cross-sectional area) by contracting the vascular smooth muscle in the vessel walls.
 It is regulated by vasoconstrictors (agents that cause vasoconstriction).
-These include paracrine factors (e.g. prostaglandins), a number of hormones (e.g. vasopressin and angiotensin) and neurotransmitters (e.g. epinephrine) from the nervous system.
+These can include paracrine factors (e.g., prostaglandins), a number of hormones (e.g., vasopressin and angiotensin) and neurotransmitters (e.g., epinephrine) from the nervous system.

 Vasodilation is a similar process mediated by antagonistically acting mediators.
 The most prominent vasodilator is nitric oxide (termed endothelium-derived relaxing factor for this reason).